etenzy/sbc-raspberrypi/README.md

 # sbc-raspberrypi

-This repo provides the overlay for Raspberry Pi generic Talos image.
+This repo provides a experimental of the overlay for Raspberry Pi generic Talos image.

 ## Overlay Options